JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 There is an Official Binding for Revive/Index Binding but it doesn't fix the Grip Sensitivity problem so we will choose the Stormland - Index Controllers - Grip Fix Binding instead.

-A.	Identify the Stormland - Index Controllers - Grip Fix Bindings section.
+Identify the Stormland - Index Controllers - Grip Fix Bindings section.

-B.	Locate "Stormland - Index Controllers - Grip Fix" and click on Activate.
+Locate "Stormland - Index Controllers - Grip Fix" and click on Activate.
 This will fix the Grip issue so you only grab your guns when you want to.

 <img src="../assets/img/stormland-fix-grip-index-controllers.png" class="img-responsive" alt="SteamVR Controller Settings" width="1000">

 C. Once the "Stormland - Index Controllers - Grip Fix" Binding is Activated it becomes your Current Binding.
 This means you can now edit it in case any buttons need tweaking.
-In our case I had to edit the A buttons on the Left and Right controller.

 Click Edit on your new Current Binding.
 This way you can manually assign the left and right A buttons.

 <img src="../assets/img/stormland-fix-grip-index-controllers-edit.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

-Once you’ve clicked that Edit button you’ll see all buttons their actions.
-We only have to fix the Left/Right A buttons and disable the trackpads.
+Once you’ve clicked the Edit button you’ll see all of the buttons and their assigned actions.
+We're fixing the Left/Right A buttons and disabling the trackpad menu

 Each button can be edited by clicking the little pencil icon that appears when you point at the text in each box.
 Don't forget to De-Select Mirror Mode so you can assign the right and left controller buttons independently.

 <img src="../assets/img/SteamVR-Edit-Left-and-Right-A-buttons-actions.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

 After clicking the Edit (pencil icon) for the button you are re-assigning, you can assign the function you want.
+Don't forget to click the little Check Mark icon to save your changes.

 <img src="../assets/img/stormland-assign-function-to-button.png" class="img-responsive" alt="Stormland Rocks!" width="1000">